andrewpfunk/Android-411/README.md

 root@localhost:~# sudo passwd droid
 New password:                         # enter a new password Retype new password:
-password: password updated successfully root@localhost:~# exit
+passwd: password updated successfully root@localhost:~# exit
 ```

-Now we should be able to ssh to localhost like this:
+Now we should be able to ssh to localhost (from within the Linux Terminal app) like this:

 ```
 droid@localhost:~$ ssh localhost -p 8022